Back To Search Results

 Introduction

-Parsonage and Turner first described the syndrome in 1948.
-Leslie Gordon Kiloh and Samuel Nevin defined it as an isolated lesion of the anterior interosseous nerve in 1952.
-Its old name was Kiloh-Nevin syndrome.
-Different methods of treatment with reasonable outcomes have been reported.
-Both surgical and medical interventions have been addressed with different timing and variable results.[3]
+Parsonage and Turner first identified the syndrome in 1948, followed by Leslie Gordon Kiloh and Samuel Nevin in 1952, who characterized it as an isolated lesion of the anterior interosseous nerve.
+Historically, the condition was known as Kiloh-Nevin syndrome.
+Various treatment approaches have demonstrated reasonable outcomes.
+Most cases resolve spontaneously, and conservative management, including symptomatic treatment over a period of 3 to 6 months, remains the preferred initial strategy.[3]
+Both medical and surgical interventions have been explored, with variable timing and results.[5]

 Etiology